What are the system requirements for this course?

-ContractsX contains graded and ungraded assessments throughout the course to test your understanding of the material and encourage engagement with the course.
+GizaX contains graded and ungraded assessments throughout the course to test your understanding of the material and encourage engagement with the course.
 There are several types of graded assessments; these include multiple choice, which will have one correct answer, checkbox questions, which will have two or more correct answers, image-based analysis questions, and short answers.
-Ungraded assessments include polls and discussion boards, as well as some optional essays.
-We highly encourage all students to complete these assignments, as they offer an opportunity to interact with other students and receive feedback from Teaching Fellows, who will moderate discussions.
+Ungraded assessments include polls and discussion boards.
+We highly encourage all students to complete these assignments, as they offer an opportunity to interact with other students and receive feedback from your peers.

 How will I be graded?

 To pass this course, you will need to attain a course average of at least 70 percent on graded assessment questions.
 Students who pass the course can receive a certificate of completion.
 Although not every question is graded, completing each question generally counts towards your final score and is highly recommended.
 Since this is a new course and is likely to have errors that we haven't fixed yet, we have made some of the homework problems "droppable."
 The system will drop your lowest grades.

 How do I see the correct answer?

 To submit your answer for points, select ‘Check.’
 If you are stumped, you can select ‘show answer,’ but this will result in forfeiture of your points.
 Please note: if you select ‘Show Answer’ before clicking ‘Check,’ you will receive 0 points.
 Leaving a question blank and clicking "Check" will also result in an incorrect attempt.
 If it is the last attempt and the question is left blank, clicking "Final Check" with no answer submitted will also result in zero points scored.
 Once you have a green check mark, no need to do anything else, you got the points!

 What will the course cover?